MicrosoftDocs/sql-docs/docs/big-data-cluster/private-restrict-egress-traffic.md

 [!INCLUDE[big-data-clusters-banner-retirement](../includes/bdc-banner-retirement.md)]

-AKS provisions a standard SKU Load Balancer to be set up and used for egress by default.
-However, the default setup may not meet the requirements of all scenarios if public IPs are disallowed or additional hops are required for egress.
-Define a user user-defined route table if the cluster disallows public IPs and sits behind a network virtual appliance (NVA).
+You can restrict egress traffic from Big Data Clusters. *Azure Kubernetes Service (AKS)* provisions a standard SKU Load Balancer.
+This is set up and used for egress by default.
+Now the default setup may not meet all scenarios and requirements.
+For example, if public IPs are disallowed or additional *hops* are required for egress.
+You can define a user-defined route table if the cluster disallows public IPs and sits behind a *network virtual appliance (NVA)*.

-By default, AKS clusters have unrestricted outbound (egress) internet access for the sake of management and operational purposes.
-Worker nodes in an AKS cluster need to access certain ports and fully qualified domain names (FQDNs) for instance:
+AKS clusters have unrestricted outbound (egress) internet access.
+This is for management and operational purposes.
+Worker nodes in an AKS cluster need to access certain ports and *fully qualified domain names (FQDNs)* for instance:

 * Worker node OS security updates, the cluster needs to pull base system container images from Microsoft Container Registry (MCR)
 * GPU enabled AKS worker nodes need to access some endpoints from Nvidia to install driver